-Despite the difficulties arising from the global pandemic, in 2021 the Company reported another year of excellent results and stable growth.
-In 2021, the company's impaired loan portfolio increased by 75% and reached BGN 21, 532 thousand, an increase of BGN 9,246 thousand compared to the previous year.
+Despite the difficulties arising from the global pandemic and the impact of the military conflict between Russia and Ukraine in 2022, the Company reported another year of good results and growth.
+In 2022, the company's impaired loan portfolio increased by 6% and reached BGN 22,913 thousand, an increase of BGN 1,381 thousand compared to the previous year.
 The growth in the loan portfolio is a result of the company's targeted policy to expand its national office network, as well as the desire to gain a leading position in the online lending market.
-As a result, the number of active customers increased to over 24 thousand by the end of the year.
+As a result, the number of active customers increased to over 25 thousand by the end of the year.

-The investments made by the company amount to 501 thousand levs, distributed as follows: Land - BGN 28 thousand Buildings and constructions - BGN 108 thousand Computer technology - BGN 16 thousand Transportation vehicles - BGN 340 thousand Others DMA - BGN 9 thousand
+The investments made by the company amount to 311 thousand levs, distributed as follows: Investment properties - BGN 57 thousand Buildings and constructions - BGN 47 thousand Computer technology - BGN 35 thousand Transportation vehicles - BGN 167 thousand Others DMA - BGN 5 thousand

-In 2021, the company opened 10 new offices in different regions in the country and created 47 new workspaces.
+In 2022, the company opened 5 new offices in different regions of the country, while at the same time closing 2 of its existing offices and created 12 new jobs.